Diversity & Inclusion

 ONGOING DIVERSITY EFFORTS

-The UD College of Engineering is committed to broadening participation and fostering inclusion among its students, faculty, and staff.
-A more diverse and inclusive College supports academic excellence by expanding the talent pool we draw from, facilitating creativity and innovation, and helping us better serve a diverse society.
+The UD College of Engineering is committed to creating and maintaining a community in which all students, faculty, and staff can thrive.
+A more diverse, equitable, and inclusive College supports academic excellence by expanding the talent pool from which we draw, facilitating creativity and innovation, and helping us better serve a diverse society.
 To achieve this goal, we seek to identify and break down barriers that have systematically, though often unintentionally, inhibited full participation by all.
-We have a broad-based effort underway, with more than 40 faculty, staff, students actively and meaningfully engaged through four working groups focused on faculty, graduate students, undergraduates, and staff, respectively.
-Suggestions and questions are welcome.
-Please contact the appropriate group leader.

 Rachel Davidson